Apply for a transformative writing residency in Greece

 What’s Included

-Accommodation: 7 nights in a stunning villa or hotel, overlooking the Aegean Sea.
-Standard housing includes a shared room (with one other attending writer), with upgrade options available here.
+• Accommodation: 7 nights in a stunning villa or hotel, overlooking the Aegean Sea.
+Standard housing includes a shared room (with one other attending writer).

 Rosemary’s House was founded by Angelica Rose Toumbas in celebration of her mother Rosemary (1966-2015).
 Born in Thessaloniki Greece, Angelica is a songwriter and writer.
 She graduated from Columbia University with a degree in Political Science and Nonfiction Writing, studied History and Politics at the University of Oxford, and completed an MSt in Writing at the University of Cambridge.
 She received BMI’s Nashville Songwriting Award, which was selected byKacey Musgraves.
 Her debut EP is forthcoming.